" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Press Tofu

 Wrap tofu block in paper towels.
-Squeeze tofu with your hands for 5 minutes.
+Squeeze it with your hands for 5 minutes.
 This presses out excess moisture.
-Crumble tofu with your fingers.
-Tofu should be small, bite-size pieces.
-Pieces should resemble scrambled eggs.
-Do not blend or mash tofu.
-You are going for texture.
+Crumble the tofu into small bite-sized pieces that resemble the scrambled eggs.

 Cook Vegetables